Health News and Tips

 • 2.
 Toning

-Toning is the 2nd important step of the skincare routine but is often ignored.
-To achieve a healthy, and an even-toned glowing skin, including a good toner in your face-care regimen is very important.
-There are many serums and toners available in the market but not every toner is good for your skin.
-Look for serums and toners that are formulated with natural ingredients, vitamins and antioxidants.
-If you have an oily skin, look for astringent toners, however, if you have a dry skin, avoid astringent and alcohol based toners.
-Instead, opt for hydrating toners.
-You can also make your own natural toners using these simple ingredients.
+Toning is the second most important step in a skincare routine but is often overlooked.
+To achieve healthy, even-toned, glowing skin, including a good toner in your face-care regimen is essential.
+There are many serums and toners available on the market, but not every toner is suitable for your skin type.
+Look for serums and toners formulated with natural ingredients, vitamins, and antioxidants.
+If you have oily skin, choose astringent toners.
+However, if your skin is dry, avoid astringent and alcohol-based toners and opt for hydrating ones instead.
+You can also make your own natural toners using simple ingredients.

 Natural Hydrating Toner Recipes